The HRT conjecture for two classes of special configurations: Introduction

-\begin{conjecture}\cite{HRT96} (HRT Conjecture) Given a fixed finite set $\Lambda\subset\mathbb{R}^{2},$ and a nonzero function $f\in L^{2}\left( \mathbb{R}\right),$ the associated finite Gabor system, $\mathcal{G}\left( f,\Lambda\right)$ is linearly independent. \end{conjecture} For the specific case where all the points lie on the same line (which is equivalent to stating that all modulation parameters are identical or all the translation parameters are identical), a straightforward application of the Fourier transform verifies the conjecture.
+For the specific case where all the points lie on the same line (which is equivalent to stating that all modulation parameters are identical or all the translation parameters are identical), a straightforward application of the Fourier transform verifies the conjecture.
 Generally, however, the problem is much more challenging than one might initially anticipate.
-To this date, the most general result is attributed to Linnell \cite{MR1637388}, who was able to corroborate the conjecture for the case where $\Lambda$ is a shift of a finite subset of a discrete subgroup of $\mathbb{R}^{2d},d\in\mathbb{N}.$
+As of the current date, the most general result is attributed to Linnell \cite{MR1637388}, who was able to corroborate the conjecture for the case where $\Lambda$ is a shifted copy of a finite subset of a discrete subgroup of $\mathbb{R}^{2d}, d \in\mathbb{N} $.

-In terms of the number of points, the smallest case not handled by Linnell's result can only occur for specific configurations of a set $\Lambda$ containing four points.
+In terms of the number of points, the smallest case not addressed by Linnell's result can only occur for specific configurations of a set $\Lambda$ containing four points.
 To date, the status of the HRT conjecture for sets of four points can be summarized as follows.

-\begin{proposition} Let $\Lambda\subset \R^2$ be such that $\#\Lambda=4$, and let $0\neq f \in L^2(\R)$.
-The finite Gabor system $\mathcal{G}(f, \Lambda)$ is linearly independent in each of the following cases:
+\begin{proposition} Let $\Lambda\subset\mathbb{R}^{2} $ be such that $\# \Lambda= 4 $, and let $0 \neq f \in L^{2}(\mathbb{R}) $.
+The finite Gabor system $\mathcal{G}(f, \Lambda) $ is linearly independent in each of the following cases:

-\begin{enumerate} \item $\Lambda$ is $(2,2)-$configuration, that is two of the points are on a line and the other two on a parallel line, and $0\neq f\in L^2(\R)$ is arbitrary, \cite{Dem10, DemZah12}; \item $\Lambda$ is $13-$configuration, that is three of the points are on a line and the fourth point off that line, and $0\neq f\in \S(\R)$ \cite{Dem10}; \item $\Lambda$ is an arbitrary set of four points, but extra restrictions are imposed on $f$, e.g., \cite{BeBo13, BowSpee13, kao19}. \end{enumerate} \end{proposition} Still, the general problem of the HRT conjecture for four points remains unsettled, and the main aim of this paper is to present new results, including the proof of the HRT conjecture for all $(1,3)$ configurations and all $L^2$ functions.

-Our work is motivated by the two special cases of $4$-point HRT, namely the $(1,3)$ configurations, as well as well the case in which three of the points are on the $\Z^2$-lattice and the fourth is arbitrary.